Chapter Notes

 Potential Energy of a Dipole in an External Field

-Consider a dipole with moment p in a uniform external electric field E. The field exerts a torque τ=p×E on the dipole, which tends to align it with the field.
+Consider a dipole with moment p in a uniform external electric field E. The field exerts a torque on the dipole, which tends to align it with the field.

-If we choose the reference position where potential energy is zero to be when the dipole is perpendicular to the field (θ0=π/2), the potential energy at any angle θ becomes:
+The work done by an external torque to rotate the dipole from an angle to is stored as potential energy.
+If we choose the reference position where potential energy is zero to be when the dipole is perpendicular to the field (), the potential energy at any angle becomes: This can be written as a dot product:

 Electrostatics of Conductors